tav/gitfund/mvp/app/page/gitfund.md

 Due to both regulatory/compliance reasons and technical reasons like being able to do electronic bank transfers, we won't be able to support withdrawals from all territories from the very start.

-We will initially start with support for the UK, USA, and the Eurozone countries.
-And then gradually roll out support for all other territories — prioritizing [those that are supported by Stripe][stripe-global] and the [top Stack Overflow traffic sources][so-traffic].
+We will initially start with support for [the countries supported by Stripe][stripe-global].
+And then gradually roll out support for all other territories — prioritizing [top Stack Overflow traffic sources][so-traffic].

 ### Fraud Prevention